Jennifer Munday

 Building 763 Room 142

-• Jenni is a founding member of the Creative Practice Circle at Charles Sturt which comprises mid-career, early-career, and research Higher Degree students engaged in Creative Practice research.
-Their theme in 2022 and 2023 is Stories from Crevice Communities.
+• Creative Practice Circle research group:Jenni is a founding member of the researcd group which comprises mid-career, early-career, and research Higher Degree students engaged in Creative Practice research.
+Their theme in 2024 and 2026 is Cries from the Anthropocene

 Jennifer is engaged in the following types of research:

-1. Scholarship of Teaching and Learning, particularly in regard to Distance and Online learning and practice based subjects.
+1. Scholarship of Teaching and Learning, particularly in regard to Distance and Online learning and practice-based subjects.

 EMT302 Understanding and Using New Technologies.